Oregon Proxy Falls Hike & Photo Tips

 Take a Tripod and remote shutter release

-You will need a stable tripod with a proper head and remote shutter release.
-You need to use a longer exposure to make the water stand still and look beautiful in the picture.
-The best idea is to try a variety of exposure for different effects of the flowing water.
+You need a stable tripod with a proper head and remote shutter release.
+You need to use a longer exposure to make the water in Proxy Falls stand still and look beautiful in the picture.
+The best idea is to try a variety of exposure to different effects of the flowing water.

-Make use of the nature that surrounds you, especially mossy trees and rocks, trunks, and leaves.
+Make use of the nature surrounding you, especially mossy trees, rocks, trunks, and leaves on the base of Proxy Falls.
 Put them in the foreground of your frame.
 Use the polarizer filter to reduce reflections on the water and other surfaces.
 Some filters may warm up your scene a little bit.

 You will get great shots just at the base of the waterfall.
-A good idea is also to approach the waterfall from the right side to shoot close-ups of the falls cascading over the columns basalt rock.
+A good idea is also to approach the waterfall from the right side to shoot close-ups of the falls cascading over basalt rock columns.

 Be careful not to trip over wet stones and slippery roots.